 The Writing Placement Essay is administered to students throughout the year by the University Testing Center, 498 SSB.

 More detailed information about the Writing Placement Essay is provided on the Testing Center web page.

 Writing Placement Essays are rated by the Department of Writing & Rhetoric Studies.
 Students may call the office (801)581-7090 for results the following business day after the rating date.
-Results are e-mailed to an address indicated by the student at the time of essay exam.
+Results are sent to your UMail.